Cunaguaro Soul: History

-In Spain, the group made a concert at Madrid's Patio Maravillas in 2009.
-That year they were one of the guest bands at the Festival Nuevas Bandas in Venezuela.
+In 2009, they played at the Patio Maravillas in Madrid, Spain.
+That year, they were an invited band at the Festival Nuevas Bandas.

-Musical influence and style
+Influence and musical style

-The band explored genres such as rock music, incorporating elements of soul, and they have been considered an experimental music group too.
-Also, they have been described as influenced by Dermis Tatú.
+The band encompassed genres such as rock, incorporating elements of soul, and jazz influences, also being considered experimental.
+They have been described as influenced by Dermis Tatú.

-Vice wrote that Cunaguaro Soul was "the power trio that crowned him (Guerrero) as the greatest hope of rock in his country".
-El Diario wrote about them: "They are considered the most suggestive rock band on the Venezuelan music scene".
-They have been described as a cult band too.
+Vice wrote that Cunaguaro Soul was "the power trio that crowned him (Guerrero) as the greatest hope for rock in his country".
+El Diario wrote of them: "They are considered the most suggestive rock band on the Venezuelan music scene".
+They have also been described as a cult band.